Semantic-Aware Reconstruction Error for Detecting AI-Generated Images: Introduction

 To overcome these limitations, we explore a fundamental property commonly observed in fake images.
-Prior work has noted that the similarity between fake images and captions generated by an image-captioning model is typically higher than that of real images.
-This is because fake images contain only the content explicitly described in the user's text prompt, whereas real images reflect the complexity of the real world that short descriptions cannot fully illustrate.
-In this observation, we highlight that this strong similarity between a fake image and its caption arises from a shared characteristic of fake images: fake images are generated using text prompts as the primary source of content.
-Motivated by this, we assume that the relationship between an image and its caption reflects more general characteristics of fake images, and therefore may serve as a robust detection signal across diverse generative models.
+Prior work~\cite{defake} has shown that the similarity between fake images and captions generated by an image-captioning model is typically higher than that of real images.
+Real images contain complex, fine-grained details that short captions cannot cover, whereas fake images include only the elements explicitly specified in the user's text prompt.
+Inspired by this observation, we hypothesize that the relationship between an image and its caption reflects a general characteristic of fake images, providing a robust signal for detection across diverse generative models.